Gladstone Healthy Harbour Partnership

 The report card is updated annually.
-The report card for 2017 is now available on the GHHP website.
+The 2019 GHHP Report Card is now available.

 The GHHP report card is data-driven, and the processes developed are based on the best available science.
 The scientific expertise and capabilities of the Australian Institute of Marine Science (AIMS) have played a key role in both the design phase and pilot phase of the Partnership’s science program and continue to facilitate the operational phase.

 Creating tools for decision support

 The Report Card scores are generated by the Data Information Management System (DIMS), designed, developed and implemented by AIMS.
 This sophisticated system transforms large, complex environmental, social, cultural and economic data sets into a series of easily understood indices, and culminating in an overall Harbour Health grade.